 People often forget to prepare for their behavioral interview, but it can be just as important as the technical interviews.
 The goal of these questions to determine how you would react in certain situations and whether or not you are a good fit for the culture and team.

 The first step to behavioral interview preparation is research.
 Review the company’s About page to learn about their mission and history as well as their Culture page to learn about their values.
 The Jobs or Careers page often also includes good information on what an ideal candidate and teammate looks like.
 Take a look at their Products page to ensure you are able to speak knowledgeably about them.
+We’ve created a guide showing you how to research a company to prepare for your interviews, which you can review for more tips.

 Insert this information into your prepared responses to common behavioral interview questions.
 Your responses should be specific and succinct.
 Don’t ramble – instead, offer to “go into more detail” if the interviewer is interested.
 Write your responses down and practice them in front of a mirror or a friend so that you feel comfortable.